HOW TO POOP WHEN CONSTIPATED ON THE TOILET | 5 GUIDELINES

 What do the experts say?

-Another study about the rectum: The anal canal and rectum: Their varying relationship and its effect on anal continence.
-The study concludes that increasing the anorectal angel makes pooping easier.
+According to a study called The anal canal and rectum: Their varying relationship and its effect on anal continence:

 This straightening effect results in lessening the resistance at the anorectal junction and increased ease of defecation.

-Also, another study called Influence of Body Position on Defecation in Humans confirms the same thing.
+According to another study called Influence of Body Position on Defecation in Humans:

 Two other techniques can stimulate stool evacuation when sitting on the toilet.
 When you sit on the toilet seat waiting to poop, you can’t move much.
 So, we have to get some internal stimulus.